antoinecarme/pyaf/README.md

 Bug reports, Improvement requests, Documentation, Hints and Test scripts are welcome.
 Please use the GitHub platform for these tasks.

+For your commercial forecasting projects, please consider using the services of a forecasting expert near you (Be it an R or a Python expert).

 Documentation
 ----------------